SAP-samples/teched2024-DT180/README.md

 - Create your own integration content package the following way:
   - Navigate to Design -> Integrations and APIs
   - Click button Create
-  - Fill field Name with the following content: Session DT180 -your identifier-
+  - Fill field Name with the following content: Session DT180 -pseudonym-
-      - -your identifier- should be a unique identifier representing your content
+      - -pseudonym- should be a pseudonym or your user ID
-      - You can use your user name, but also a pseudonym
-      - Ideally it is some term that is not used yet, as it simplifies searching for your log content later
+      - Important is that it is not used by anybody else yet
-      - We will reuse that identifier later on for other objects as well
+      - We will reuse that pseudonym later on for other objects as well
   - Fill field Short Description with 'Wrapper iFlows for Session DT180', for example
   - Click Save